 Your eye surgeon will decide which procedure for retinal detachment is right for you.

-Injecting gas in the eye is one possibility to push the retina back in original position.
+Injecting gas in the eye is one possibility to push the retina back in its original position.
 The doctor injects a bubble of gas into the center of your eye, which pushes the retina back.
 Your body will later absorb the gas over time.
 Doctors use this method, called pneumatic retinopexy, if the retina has just begun to detach.

 Another option is “indenting" your eye, which doctors call a scleral buckle.
 The surgeon sews a silicone strip or sponge to the outside of your eye.
 This creates an indent, so that the wall of your eye wall can meet the detachment in your retina and help it heal.